 You never get a second chance to make a first impression.
 And that’s true for your website, too.

-Here are five common website mistakes that can lead to high bounce rates, low conversions, and bad search rankings.
+Here are five common web design mistakes and user experience issues that can lead to high bounce rates, low conversions, and bad search rankings.

 The site takes too long to load.